liues1992/gogoprotobuf/Readme.md

 ### Speed

-Install the protoc-gen-gofast binary
+Install the protoc-gen-gofastg binary

-    go get github.com/gogo/protobuf/protoc-gen-gofast
+    go get github.com/liues1992/gogoprotobuf/protoc-gen-gofastg

 Use it to generate faster marshaling and unmarshaling go code for your protocol buffers.

     protoc --gofast_out=. myproto.proto

-This does not allow you to use any of the other gogoprotobuf [extensions](https://github.com/gogo/protobuf/blob/master/extensions.md).
+This does not allow you to use any of the other gogoprotobuf [extensions](https://github.com/liues1992/gogoprotobuf/blob/master/extensions.md).

 ### More Speed and more generated code